Long-Term Disability (LTD) Claims for Physicians

 Medical Specialty and Identifying the Material Duties of Your Occupation As a Physician

-Emergency room physicians are responsible for treating and stabilizing patients who come to the emergency room.
-This involves a wide variety of tasks including, but not limited to, examining, evaluating, and triaging patients; ordering diagnostic tests; treating illnesses or injuries by administering medications; suturing or stapling wounds; administering CPR or other resuscitation measures; or setting broken bones.
-Emergency room physicians often deal with traumatic and life-threatening medical conditions.
-They must work in fast-paced environments and be able to think and act quickly when a patient’s life is potentially on the line, as well as be comfortable working under pressure.
-While emergency room physicians may not necessarily be “on call” outside of their scheduled shifts like other physicians are, they must still work long, often irregular, hours.
+Likewise, emergency room physicians are responsible for treating and stabilizing patients who come to the emergency room.
+This involves various tasks including, but not limited to, examining, evaluating, and triaging patients; ordering diagnostic tests; treating illnesses or injuries by administering medications; suturing or stapling wounds; administering CPR or other resuscitation measures; or setting broken bones.

 Medical Specialty Alone May Not Be Enough for Some Physicians

-Although medical specialty can be the determining factor in whether a physician is entitled to long-term disability benefits, often, a physician’s disability is not as clear-cut as the above examples, and consideration of the specialty alone is not enough.
-If you are able to perform some, but not all, of the services and procedures you previously did, the insurance company may try to argue that the services and procedures you are incapable of performing were not significant enough in your practice to disable you from your own occupation.
-In those cases, it is necessary to identify the material duties of your occupation more specifically in order to demonstrate that you meet the applicable definition of disability.
+A physician’s disability is not always clear-cut, so the consideration of the specialty alone is not enough.
+If you can perform some, but not all, of the services and procedures you previously did, then the insurance company may try to argue that the services and procedures you are incapable of performing were not significant enough in your practice to disable you from your own occupation.
+In those cases, it is necessary to identify the material duties of your occupation more specifically to demonstrate that you meet the applicable definition of disability.

 For example, an orthopedic physician who does not perform surgery, but only sees patients in office, may still perform injections.
-If he loses the ability to fine manipulate, and thus cannot perform injections, but can still perform general orthopedic exams and recommend a course of treatment, the question becomes whether injections were a sufficient portion of his occupation such that he should be considered disabled from that occupation.
+If they lose the ability to fine manipulate, and thus cannot perform injections, but can still perform general orthopedic exams and recommend a course of treatment, the question becomes whether injections were a sufficient portion of their occupation such that they should be considered disabled from that occupation.

 It is important to read your disability policy carefully to understand how “disability” and “own occupation” are defined.